fluencelabs/p2p-fileshare/README.md

-# P2P Filesharing on Fluence FaaS
+# P2P Filesharing with Fluence

 ## Why
 <img align="right" width="350" src="https://raw.githubusercontent.com/fluencelabs/p2p-fileshare/readme/p2p-fileshare.png"/>

 To demonstrate how Fluence can be used to develop a simple p2p applications.
-It shows how to compose complex backends (like IPFS) to make something useful to end-users.
+It shows how to compose and use complex backends (like IPFS) to make end-user p2p apps without a need of running your own nodes.

 ## What